auraphp/Aura.View/README.md

 Template Partials
 -----------------

 Template partials are a scope-separated way of splitting up templates.
-We can `fetch()` other templates from within a template; template scripts that are fetched in this way will *not* share the scope of the template they are called from.
-In addition, we can pass an array of variables to be [extract](http://php.net/extract)ed into the partial template.
+We can `fetch()` other templates from within a template; template scripts that are fetched in this way will *not* share the scope of the template they are called from (although `$this` will still be available).
+In addition, we can pass an array of variables to be [`extract`](http://php.net/extract)ed into the partial template.

 For example, given the following partial template ...